 - Comments: lets users comment on any piece of content on your site

-- Live Stream: enables your users share activity and comments in real-time as they interact during a live event
+- Live Stream: enables your users to share activity and comments in real-time as they interact during a live event

 - Check-in Deals: Allows local retailers to drive foot traffic and loyalty by offering special discount coupons Facebook users who check-in to their venue